• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Why do coral lose coloration with LEDs?
 It's because color coloration over time is a reaction to the particular colors shining on the coral.
 Coral coloration is a defensive reaction to colored lights.
 It is similar to humans tanning under the sun.
 It's a defense mechanism that produces pigment.
 The problem with LEDs is each type of LED is exactly one color.
 And even the best LEDs on the market have a max of eight unique colors.
 While LED light fixtures only have a few colors, fluorescent lights have thousands of colors.
 Over time your corals will be more colorful with fluorescent lights than with LEDs.
 They won't be bigger and they won't be healthier, but they will show a wider variety of colors and the colors will be brighter and more vivid.

 T5 Light Offerings: For reef aquariums you may still want to use T5 HO light fixtures.
 As mentioned previously, T5 lamps will spread the light over the aquarium more evenly.
 You are less likely to have "dead spots" in the upper corners.
 T5 lights in general will also be better than cheaper LED lights when it comes to providing full spectrum lighting and providing near-UV lighting.
-If you want beautiful coral coloration (in the long term), and you don't want a Hybrid, you might be happier with a T5 HO than with an LED light.
+If you want beautiful coral coloration (in the long term), you might be happier with a T5 HO than with an LED light.
+Good luck finding one!

 For Non-Reef Aquariums